vitor-de-oliveira/rheovolution/README.md

 This example simulates the dynamics of a rigid Earth with no external perturbations.
-The main dynamical feature to be seen here is Earth's nutation period, which would amount to 10 months if Earth was a rigid ellispoid.
+The main dynamical feature to be seen here is Earth's nutation period, which would amount to 10 months if Earth was a rigid ellipsoid.
 Such value can be seen in the "Azimuthal angle (°) vs Time (yr)" plot.
 See "figure_Example_2_E_rigid_Earth_azimuthal_angle.png" in the output of Example 2.

 <p align="center">